Conduct a forensic analysis on a live Linux filesystem

 tony pts/1 10.13.126.13 Sun Mar 17 00:24 - 22:30 (10:29)

-Use lastb command to see failed login, alternatively you can check the file /var/log/secure to see more details.
+Use lastb command to see failed login, alternatively you can check the file /var/log/auth.log or /var/log/secure depending of your configuration to see more details.

 Use the w command to display who is logged on and what they are doing.